openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

   - "@csrwng" # for HyperShift changes
   - "@spadgett" # for Console changes
 approvers:
-  - @sdodson
+  - "@sdodson"
 api-approvers: # In case of new or modified APIs or API extensions (CRDs, aggregated apiservers, webhooks, finalizers).
 If there is no API change, use "None"
-  - @abutcher # for CCO API changes, or please suggest alternative
+  - "@abutcher" # for CCO API changes, or please suggest alternative
 creation-date: 2023-01-21
 last-updated: 2023-02-15
 tracking-link: # link to the tracking ticket (for example: Jira Feature or Epic ticket) that corresponds to this enhancement